Field Properties Panel¶

 What is a Data Field?¶

-A Data Field is the area within a data region containing the extracted information.
-It captures data points and writes them as elements of a field.
+A data field is the area within a data region containing the useful information.
+It captures data points and writes them in the columns of a table.

-Data fields together with data regions constitute the schema for extracting information from unstructured source files.
+Data fields, together with data regions, make up the template for extracting information from unstructured source files.